calvin-cs262-fall2021-teamH/Service/README.md

 https://hello-campus.herokuapp.com/answers - takes a person ID, a question ID, and an answer value

-https://hello-campus.herokuapp.com/questions - takes a question ID, a point ID, and a question value
+https://hello-campus.herokuapp.com/questions - takes a a point ID and a question value